Guerrero Negro: Community

 The town has a celebration each year to hail the annual arrival of the gray whales that calve in the lagoons of Baja California Sur (BCS).
 This festival occurs during the first half of February.
 The port of San Blas, also in BCS, has a similar festival on February 24 and 25.

-Saltworks operation
+History

 Guerrero Negro was founded in 1957 when Daniel Ludwig built a salt works there to supply the demand of salt in the western United States.
 The salt mine was established around the Ojo de Liebre coastal lagoon to take advantage of its strong salinity.
 This company, called Exportadora de Sal, S.A., of C.V. ("Salt Exporters, Inc."), eventually became the greatest salt mine in the world, with a production of seven million tons of salt per year, exported to the main centers of consumption in the Pacific basin, especially Japan, Korea, the United States, Canada, Taiwan and New Zealand.

-Ludwig also constructed the hotel Acapulco Princess in the port of Acapulco, Guerrero.
-In 1973, he sold the salt company to the Mexican government and the corporation Mitsubishi, 51% and 49% respectively.
-The company is distinguished not only by its growth and its yield, but also by the progress which has reached more than a thousand employees, their community and its ecological surroundings: The salt works, located in a site of extraordinary beauty, within a biosphere reserve, has been pivotal in the development of the region.
-Its economic success has contributed to environmental conservation, where each winter whales gather, many species of resident and migratory birds stay, visiting birds originating mainly in the United States and Europe.